philipbelesky/groundhog/README.md

 # Groundhog

 Groundhog is a plugin for the Grasshopper parametric design platform.
+It is currently in an alpha/unfinished state.

 ## Installation

+Drop the .gha file into the User Components file as per normal.
+Check the file is unblocked.

+### Requirements
+- Rhinoceros 5.0 (Windows)
+- Rhinoceros WIP (Mac)

+Tested on Grasshopper 0.9.0076.

-## Use
+## Usage

+See the provided demo/examples/projects files.

-## Building
+## Development

-Building requires [Visual Studio Community](https://www.visualstudio.com/vs/) for Mac or Windows.
+Building the solution requires [Visual Studio Community](https://www.visualstudio.com/vs/) for Mac or Windows.
 Upon first build it should fetch the required RhinoCommon and Grasshopper references from NuGet (an internet connection is required).

+## Support

+See the email address provided inside the definitions.

-## Contributions & Feedback
+## Contributing

-Both are welcome.
+Feedback and pull requests welcome.

 ## License